survivejs/react-book/manuscript/07_implementing_dnd.md

 ## Dragging Notes to an Empty Lanes

 To drag notes to an empty lane we should allow lanes to receive notes.
 Just as above we can set up `DropTarget` based logic for this.
-First we need to capture the drag on `Lane`.
-It's the same idea as earlier.
+First we need to capture the drag on `Lane`:

 **app/components/Lane.jsx**